jayvatti/MLNotebookArchives/README.md

         - Implementation using Sci-kit Learn.
         - Another version without libraries.
         - Includes cost function plots to guide the choice of learning rate.
+        - New: Added plots comparing the predictions from the SciKit Learn version and the version without libraries.
+Also included are plots comparing each method with the actual predictions.
         - Dataset: [multipleFeatures.csv](/data/multipleFeatures.csv) - Because one feature is too mainstream!